'Better Safe Than Sorry': New COVID Rules Begin This Week

 Much to keep track of as we battle another COVID-19 surge.

-When it comes to ticketed events in the Twin Cities, the proof of vaccine and testing rules begin a week later on Jan.26.
+When it comes to ticketed events in the Twin Cities, the proof of vaccine and testing rules begin a week later on Jan.
+26. That includes places like stadiums, movie theaters, bowling alleys and convention centers.MORE NEWS: How to Order Free COVID Tests Starting This Week

+Also this week, the Minneapolis Convention Center COVID-19 testing site is temporarily moving to U.S. Bank Stadium.
+If you’re going to the stadium to get tested, they are offering free parking at the Mills Fleet Farm Parking Garage.
+Then, you can use the skyway to get to the stadium testing area.
+This site is open 11 a.m. to 6 p.m. through Friday.
+It’ll be back to the convention center next week.